 Within oral and written records of early stories, supernatural creatures are abundant.
 Did people really believe in fairies in the forest, or that leprechauns could be found near rainbows?
 These things may have been mostly entertaining, but such tales also tend to have some inkling for inspiration, perhaps some small bits of misconstrued truth.
 Even contemporary “myths” about Bigfoot and aliens—anal probes and all—are based on some evidence.
 Just a generation before, falling somewhere between the height of the Loch Ness monster, and before a fascination with flying saucers hit in the 50s, gremlins were briefly the most speculated about monster.

-The first written record that used the name “Gremlin,” appeared in 1923 when a British Royal Air Force pilot blamed a plane crash on a gremlin, although, rumors of air creatures are cited in a British Newspaper as far back as 1917.
+The first written record that used the name “Gremlin,” appeared in 1923 when a British Royal Air Force pilot blamed a plane crash on one, although, rumors of air creatures are cited in a British Newspaper as far back as 1917.
 Gremlins were described as small, perhaps bat-like creatures who detested the sudden invasion of their space by early aircraft.
-The gremlins were said to cling to planes and wreak havoc with machinery, often even trying to down the whole flight.
+The gremlins were said to cling to planes and wreak havoc with machinery, often trying to down the whole flight.
 There are many theories on stresses caused to pilots in and after WWI, on the loneliness of flying great distances in aircraft.
-The trend of this stress continued after the war, and even Charles Lindbergh made mention of encountering strange creatures on his trans-Atlantic flight in 1927.
+Similar stresses continued after the war, and even Charles Lindbergh made mention of encountering strange creatures on his trans-Atlantic flight in 1927.

 After WWII, gremlins were still featured around cartoons, literature, and comics, but they also waned from the public-eye.
-As people entered the nuclear age and technologies took off, so to speak, new speculation, like the aforementioned flying saucer/alien hysteria quickly replaced gremlins dominance in the “mythical” popular culture.
+As people entered the nuclear age and technologies took off, new speculation, like the aforementioned flying saucer/alien hysteria quickly replaced gremlins dominance in the “mythical” popular culture.

 By the 1950s, commercial flights were also becoming far more common in the world.
 More and more people got to essentially see the skies.
 Traveling at higher altitudes likely helped dispel some myths about gremlins.
-Still, traveling in some new or established form of technology can still be frightening, and gremlins really are a pretty perfect metaphor for this fear.
+Still, gremlins really are a pretty perfect metaphor for air travel.
 In fact, the pinnacle of both this fear, and of this classic form of the creature, was arguably best captured in 1963 in the “Nightmare at 20,000 Feet” episode of the Twilight Zone.
-Not only does the episode feature legendary talent (Richard Donner directing, William Shatner starring), the episode really grasps onto the fear of a sky creature making one feel helpless while in the air.
+Not only does the episode feature legendary talent (Richard Donner directing, William Shatner starring), the episode really grasps onto the fear of a sky creature making one feel helpless while in the sky.

-Gremlins tended to come and go from the popular culture through the 60s and 70s, usually just trickling in time and again.
+Gremlins tended to come and go from popular culture through the 60s and 70s, usually just trickling in time and again.
 Then things changed again in 1983.
-In fact, no discussion of gremlins can exclude mention of the movie, Gremlins, that rather blatantly changed the concept of gremlins.
-Notably, the movie grounded gremlins, literally making them a land-based monster and allowing for interaction/conflict with the movie’s town setting.
+No discussion of gremlins can exclude mention of the movie, Gremlins, that rather blatantly changed the concept of the creature.
+Notably, the movie grounded gremlins, literally making them a land-based monster and allowing for better conflict with the movie’s setting in a town.
 The movie added some of its own magic to the gremlins and borrowed ideas from other mythic monsters.
 Mowgwi, for example is a mandarin word meaning little demon.
 Alas, the movie and the inferior sequel inspired an idea of gremlins that permeated for many kids of the era and has likely had some lasting effect on obscuring the original sky based setting for the creature.

-Although gremlins have become seldom spoken of in terms of sky-based travel, their origins do hold a fitting place in the growth of technology and exploration.
-One thing that the origin has in common with so many others myths of monsters is that these things are often at the fringe of the society, literally, like in terms of things dwelling in the forests and wilderness outside pre-industrial villages.
-Monsters are typically on the fringe of understanding, are part of unexplored frontiers, and though air travel has become common today, being some of the first people to fly above the clouds was probably frightening.
+Although gremlins have become seldom spoken of today, their origins do hold a fitting place in the growth of technology and exploration.
+One thing that the origin has in common with so many others myths of monsters is that such things are often at the fringe of society, literally, like in terms of things dwelling in the forests and wilderness outside pre-industrial villages.
+Monsters are typically on the fringe of understanding, are part of unexplored frontiers, and though air travel has become common, being some of the first people to fly above the clouds was probably frightening.
 Hell, getting into an airplane is still a fairly common fear and for those who can close their eyes on a flight and almost picture some man-like creature outside the aircraft, well, it might be best to make sure you don’t have the window seat.